liberusoftware/documentation/MODULES.md

 8. Add telemetry, health checks, operational runbook, README, changelog, adoption example, and upgrade guide.

 Each issue states user outcome, owning package, category, dependencies, public surfaces, requirements, acceptance criteria, tests, observability, security/data considerations, migration impact, and explicit exclusions.

+## Important notes
+Move the team-agnostic role lookup into roles-permissions as a small service — "does this actor hold any of these roles in any team" — exposed through the existing PrivilegedActor seam.
+The host keeps the three method names as one-line delegations, since Filament, Telescope, and Pulse all call them by name.